 Candelilla means ‘little candle’ in Spanish and refers to the slender stems and waxy coating.
 The wax can be extracted by boiling and is used in candles, soap, waterproofing compounds, and even floor polish.
 The leaves are very tiny and fall quickly during the early growing season.

 The standouts are the pencil thin, grayish green stems that grow erect, 1 to 3 feet (31-91 cm.).
 Wax euphorbia succulent stems splay out in a carefree manner.
 Tiny white flowers with red centers form directly on the stems in spring and into early summer.

 In Texas, candelilla stems are harvested to make wax.
 The purpose of the wax is to slow evaporation so that plants can withstand harsh, arid landscapes.
 The plant’s latex sap is slightly toxic and can lead to dermatitis discomfort.
 It is suggested that the compounds derived from the plant may have been an early treatment for syphilis.

 Wax euphorbia succulents grow wild on gravelly limestone hills and are very drought tolerant once established.
-The plants are suited for United States Department of Agriculture zones 8 to 11 but perform well as indoor houseplants.
-Rockeries, sandy soils and shallow succulent displays are ideal for growing a candelilla euphorbia.
+The plants are suited for USDA zones 8 to 11 but perform well as indoor houseplants.
+Rockeries, sandy soils, and shallow succulent displays are ideal for growing a candelilla euphorbia.

 Candelilla Plant Care

 Propagation of this euphorbia is by seed and division.
-Divide the plant every 3 to 5 years or when it is crowded in its container.
+Divide the plant every three to five years or when it is crowded in its container.
 In-ground plants will need well-draining, slightly gritty soil.
 Wax euphorbia can even tolerate slightly alkaline soils.